WVU vs. Oklahoma State kick time announced - NewsBreak

 voiceofmotown.com

-West Virginia tight end Corbin Page announced on Twitter his intentions of entering the NCAA Transfer Portal Monday evening.
-"First I would like to thank West Virginia football for the opportunity I was blessed with and having the chance to compete at such a high level.
-Morgantown has become a special place to me, and I've made great memories and friendships!
-After talking to family and coaches I would like to announce that I am entering the transfer portal with 3 1/2 years of eligibility.
-I am excited to see what the future holds!!"
+Morgantown, West Virginia – Earlier this evening, WVU tight end Corbin Page announced his intentions to enter the NCAA Transfer Portal via Twitter.
+Page, who was the former #1 high school player in the state of West Virginia, had the following to say about his departure from the team: “First, I would like to thank West Virginia football for the opportunity I was blessed with and having the chance to compete at such a high level.
+Morgantown has become a special place to me and I’ve made great memories and friendships!
+After talking to family and coaches, I would like to announce that I am entering the transfer portal with 3 and 1/2 years of eligibility.
+I am excited to see what the future holds!”

 Bin-Wahad announces intent to transfer